 If things get tough in a psychedelic journey mindfulness might be able to help.
 We may encounter the intensity and unpleasantness of anxiety, fear, thought loops, a difficult memory or having a bit of trouble with ego dissolution.
 Whatever the experience, the first step is to recognize we are resisting something which is important because the degree of resistance is often associated with the degree of suffering.
 The second step is to see this challenging experience, the resistance and any contraction around it as something that has the ability to arise and pass away, very similar to patterns of weather.
 This shift allows us to do a few things: 1) become de-identified with the experience, changing our position from ‘I am anxious’ to ‘there is the anxiety, (2) allows us to surrender, soften or relax our resistance to it and (3) explore it with curiosity often leading to interesting insights and an overall better experience.
 Mindfulness like anything requires a bit of practice and is complemented by a mantra such as ‘trust, let go, be open, breathe, surrender' to help ground us so we can regain our footing.

 If you are looking to practice mindfulness during a safe and unpleasant experience, try using a cold shower.
 Stand in the cold shower for 1 minute and notice your resistance to wanting to feel the cold.
 Pay attention to details such as the location of the discomfort and the intensity of the resistance to wanting to feel.
-Next, see if you can relax, open and surrender to the experience.
+Next, see if you can relax, open and say yes to the experience.
 'Lean' into it and adopt a sense of curiosity and see how it changes.
-You can do the same exercise in a sauna or steam room, a cold water swim, or when bringing a negative experience or a negative thought to mind while seated in a comfortable position.
+You can do the same exercise in a sauna or steam room, a cold water swim, or when bringing a negative experience or a negative thought to mind.
 Recognize it, allow it in, and investigate.

 Take home points:

 1. Certain aspects of the psychedelic experience can be challenging and mindfulness might help you to get through it.